Hastings: Hastings and the sea

 In the 13th century, much of the town and part of Hastings Castle was washed away in the South England flood of February 1287.
 During a naval campaign of 1339, and again in 1377, the town was raided and burnt by the French, and seems then to have gone into a decline.
 As a seaport, Hastings' days were finished.
+Hastings had suffered over the years from the lack of a natural harbour, and there have been attempts to create a sheltered harbour.
+Attempts were made to build a stone harbour during the reign of Elizabeth I, but the sea destroyed the foundations in terrible storms.
+The fishing boats are still stored on and launched from the beach.